A UX Case Study

 Whether going through the “movies first” or “theaters first” route, users will eventually proceed to the check-in screen (Screen 1).
 After a checking in, a modal will pop up confirming a successful reservation (Screen 2).
 Users are then directed to the new Bookings tab.

-The new Bookings tab is designed to address multiple pain points identified from our research.
-It includes information about the current booking, if any, and the user’s past bookings (Screen 1).
-Proceeding from the modal in the check-in screen, users will see a 30-minute timer indicating the amount of time remaining to purchase a ticket after checking in (Screen 2).
-Users will also receive feedback upon purchasing a ticket (Screen 3).
-The Bookings tab also contains e-ticket information (Screen 4).
+The new Bookings tab includes information about the current booking, if any, and the user’s past bookings (Screen 1).
+Users will see a 30-minute timer indicating the amount of time remaining to purchase a ticket after checking in (Screen 2).
+Users will also receive feedback upon purchasing a ticket (Screen 3) and also e-ticket information, if applicable (Screen 4).

 To test our design with users, we created a prototype with InVision.